Brief Company History

 Logical, measured steps toward diversification and expansion led to Leggett & Platt’s excellent long-term performance.
 Approximately two-thirds of the company’s growth over time came from acquisitions of existing businesses.
 Many of them were “bolt-on” extensions of Leggett & Platt businesses, and could be thought of as internal expansions made in lieu of building brand new facilities.

 Today, Leggett & Platt products can be found nearly everywhere.
-With 2017 annual revenues of $3.94 billion, the company is the leading U.S. producer of the following:
+With 2018 annual revenues of $4.27 billion, the company is the leading U.S.-based producer of the following: